reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RE0089} RE0089

-This error indicates that a `{!reach} Map.reduce` is being performed outside of an `{!reach} invariant`, which is the only place map reductions are allowed to occur.
+This error indicates that a `{!rsh} Map.reduce` is being performed outside of an `{!rsh} invariant`, which is the only place map reductions are allowed to occur.

-For example, the code below erroneously attempts to keep the sum of the `{!reach} Map` as a loop variable:
+For example, the code below erroneously attempts to keep the sum of the `{!rsh} Map` as a loop variable:

 ```reach
 var [keepGoing, sum] = [true, m.sum()];